Heliozoa/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.25: patientor, step10

-Extend your solution so that it displays an error message if some required values are missing or formatted incorrectly.
+Extend your solution so that it displays error message if some required values are missing or formatted incorrectly.

 #### 9.26: patientor, step11

-Extend your solution so that it supports <i>two</i> entry types and displays an error message if some required values are missing or formatted incorrectly.
-You do not need to care about the possible errors in the server's response.
+Extend your solution to support <i>two</i> entry types and displays error message if some required values are missing.
+You do not need to care about the possible errors in server response.

-The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type.
+The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type or formatted incorrectly.
+You do not need to care about the possible errors in server response.

 Getting the types to work properly might be a slight challenge if you use just a single form.

 #### 9.27: patientor, step12

-Extend your solution so that it supports <i>all the entry types</i> and displays an error message if some required values are missing or formatted incorrectly.
-You do not need to care about the possible errors in the server's response.
+Extend your solution so that it supports <i>all the entry types</i> and displays error message if some required values are missing or formatted incorrectly.
+You do not need to care about the possible errors in server response.

 </div>